 Don’t let anyone go alone to any tourist site.

-Avoiding Scams: What To Know About Costa Rica?
+Avoiding Scams: What to Know About Costa Rica?

-If you’ve planned a week-long itinerary in Costa Rica, you’ll definitely have to use the local transport during this time.
+If you’ve planned a weekend or week-long itinerary in Costa Rica, you’ll definitely have to use the local transport during this time.

-If it’s going outrageously fast, tell the cab driver to pull over before your fare comes to an unbelievable amount for a 2-mile distance.
+Moreover, every time you sit in a cab, check that the meter is moving properly.
+If it’s going outrageously fast, tell the cab driver to pull over before your fare comes to an unbelievable amount for a 2-mile ride.

 See Related: Best Travel Routers